brokenhandsio/swift-webauthn-guide/README.md

 });
 ```

 On the server we first obtain the user we want to register a Passkey for.
 Then we decode the Passkey from the request body and verify it.
-If everything went well we can persist the Passkey in our database:
+If everything went well we can persist the Passkey in our databas.
+Add this logic in a new `POST /register` endpoint:

 ```swift
 // Example implementation for a Vapor app